neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 1. **What has you on the job market at this time?**
 2. **What are you looking for in your new role/opportunity?**
-3. **Tell me about a time you developed a feature for a user and, once delivered, it wasn&#39;t what they wanted.
+3. **Tell me about a time you developed a feature for a user and, once delivered, it wasn't what they wanted.
 Where was the disconnect, and what did you learn from this experience?**
-4. **Can you give me an example of how you&#39;ve contributed to the culture of previous teams, companies or groups?**
+4. **Can you give me an example of how you've contributed to the culture of previous teams, companies or groups?**
 5. **What do you look for in an employer?**
-   - The best answer to this question would highlight the overlap between the candidate&#39;s passion and Neudesic&#39;s objectives.
+   - The best answer to this question would highlight the overlap between the candidate's passion and Neudesic's objectives.
 Look for signs of self-awareness, thoughtful career goals and an appreciation for the needs of the company.
 6. **What do you do if you realize you were hurtful to a teammate in front of the team?**
+7. **Situation: Your boss tells you that you need to inform the client that something is complete when it isn't quite finished yet.
+What do you do?**
+   - They should be firm about not being willing to lie to the client, regardless of the pressure to do so.
+8. **What does the word integrity mean to you?**
+   - Doing the right thing regardless of the consequences/rewards.
-7. ***(Leadership)* (let&#39;s say a developer on your team bypassed (or commented out unit tests) to get a build through in order to meet a very tight deadline.
+9.  ***(Leadership)* let's say a developer on your team bypassed (or commented out unit tests) to get a build through in order to meet a very tight deadline.
 Once in UAT, several issues were present requiring re-work.
-What do you communicate to the developer**
+What do you communicate to the developer?**

 >**What to look for in an answer:**
 >